stuntrally/stuntrally/Readme.txt

 Bullet 2.76
 TinyXML

-OGRE can be installed from SDK (used 1.7.1).
+OGRE can be installed from SDK package (used 1.7.1).
 Maybe some can be too, but it's best to compile all.

 ----------------------------------------------------------------------------------

-About

-I'm aiming at a rally game with Richard Burns Rally style of driving (probably already done, not much changes here).
-With stunt elements, similar to the old game Stunts (from year 1990), or such playable game like GeneRally.

 Help is welcomed

-This game and editor are still a one man project, so:
-If you are a graphic artist, can create trees/plants, and textures for them (or for terrain) for free, or you know such free models/textures, let me know and email me at: cryham(at)gmail(dot)com,

-If you're a programmer, know OGRE, shaders, or just know you'd done something better, know how to do it and have time for it, let me know.
+Currently we are 3 developers, we are looking for:

+Track creators
-If you manage to create an interesting track (or car settings), let me know, so it could be released in future versions.
+    If you manage to create an interesting Track (or car settings) it could be released in future versions.

+Graphic Artists
+    If you can create tree/plant models,
+    textures for them or for terrain, or you know such free models/textures (there are some out there).

+Programmers
+    If you know C++, OGRE or shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.

+If so, let us know by replying on Issue tracker, or email me at cryham(at)gmail(dot)com.